antonio-hus/Customer-Support-Assistant/README.md

         ```
     - **Windows**: Download and install Git from [Git for Windows](https://gitforwindows.org/).

+4. **Qt Framework**: The Qt framework is used for both backend and frontend development of this application.
+    - Download and install Qt 6.7.0 from [Qt official website](https://www.qt.io/download).

-4. **Internet Connection**: Required to download the repository and Docker images.
+5. **Internet Connection**: Required to download the repository and Docker images.

 ## Installation